Demasoni Cichlid Care Guide: The Tiny Mbuna With a Giant Attitude

 Spawning Behavior

-When a male is ready to spawn, he’ll intensify his colors and begin displaying near his chosen territory — usually a flat rock or cleared area near his cave.
+When a male is ready to spawn, he’ll intensify his colors and begin displaying near his chosen territory.
+A flat rock or cleared area near his cave.
 He’ll shake and shimmy to attract a receptive female.
 The pair performs the classic mbuna circular spawning dance, with the female depositing a few eggs at a time, then immediately scooping them into her mouth.

 The male displays egg-shaped spots on his anal fin (known as egg dummies), and when the female attempts to collect these “eggs,” she inadvertently picks up the male’s milt, fertilizing the eggs in her mouth.